Bottom Line

 Comfort

-The Trestles Elite Eco hits a bullseye when it comes to comfort.
-The bag’s synthetic fill may not be as lofty as down, but we barely noticed.
-Its spacious design offers a good range of movement through the shoulders and hips.
 We especially love the interior material, an eco-friendly blend of fibers that’s buttery soft on the skin and is as comfortable as any bag we’ve tried.
-Our favorite thing about this model is it features two zippers: a full-length for easy in and out on the left side, and a shorter one on the right that allows you to fold the top of the bag down like a blanket.
+Our favorite thing about this model is that it features two zippers: a full-length one for easy access on the left side, and a shorter one on the right that allows you to fold the top of the bag down like a blanket.
 This design helps regulate warmth and makes the Elite Eco feel as cozy and pleasant as a bed.

 However, the Marmot Trestles Elite Eco 20 does have some limitations.
 The bag’s synthetic fill doesn’t offer the same level of plushness or loft as down alternatives.
 We like the 3D footbox for sleeping on our backs, but the bag is noticeably narrower than the competition from the knees down, so stomach sleepers and folks who like to spread out may feel limited.
-And, there are two adjustable draw cords for the hood that are excellent for customizing the opening size, but a bit cumbersome to reach once you’re inside.
-Finally, this bag is bulkier and a bit heavier than others we’ve tested, so it can contribute to discomfort on the trail if you’re backpacking long distances.

 Weight & Packability

-Compared to other sleeping bags that use synthetic fill, the Trestles Elite Eco is one of the lighter and more packable options we’ve seen.
+Compared to other sleeping bags that use synthetic fill, the Trestles Elite Eco is one of the lightest and most packable options we’ve seen.
 Among synthetic bags, it strikes a balance between weight and packability thanks to its efficient use of recycled materials that still provide substantial warmth.
 These heavier materials make this one of the most durable options on our list: it will last for years of regular use with minimal maintenance.
-The Trestles Elite Eco comes with a compression sack to help pack it down reasonably small, so it’s easier to carry on backpacking trips, as well as a mesh storage bag for when it’s not in use.

 But there’s no way around it: compared to down sleeping bags, this synthetic option is heavier and bulkier.
-At 2 pounds, 6 ounces, it’s near the bottom of our list for weight, and takes up more room in our backpacks as well.
-The synthetic fill, while durable, adds bulk, and takes up more space than high-end down models so it may not satisfy those seeking minimalist and ultralight gear.
+At 2 pounds, 6 ounces, it’s near the bottom of our list for weight and takes up more room in our backpacks as well.

 Features

 The Trestles Elite Eco 20 has one of our favorite feature sets of any backpacking sleeping bag we tested.
 The fold-down second zipper gives it a luxurious bed-like feel for extra ventilation and easy access for fast in and out.
 An anti-snag zipper guarantees smooth operation.
-The hood is sized to comfortably fit most camping pillows, and we always appreciate a zippered stash pocket for holding small essentials like a headlamp, chapstick, or lighter.
-Two hang loops facilitate easy storage and drying and Marmot also includes a compression sack and storage bag.

-There are a few things we’d like to see improved, however.
-The cinching tassels on the hood can be cumbersome to operate from inside the bag, especially in the dark, and the footbox is narrower than other models, which limits foot movement.
-Depending on if you toss and turn in the night, we find the double zippers can slide down easily when shifting, leading to heat loss and unwanted ventilation.
+Depending on whether you toss and turn in the night, we find the double zippers can slide down easily when shifting, leading to heat loss and unwanted ventilation.
 Still – if you want adjustability, comfort, and versatility, the Elite Eco is a great choice.

 Should You Buy the Marmot Trestles Elite Eco 20?

-The Marmot Trestles Elite Eco is perfect for budget-conscious hikers looking for warmth and durability without breaking the bank.
-Ideal for those who prefer synthetic fill over down, it performs admirably in wet conditions by retaining warmth and drying quickly.
-The unique versatility of synthetic fill makes it an awesome choice for unpredictable shoulder season conditions, wet environments, and those who are especially hard on their gear.
-Features like the zippered stash pocket, anti-snag zipper, and cushy interior seal this bag one of our favorite alternatives.
+The unique versatility of synthetic fill makes it an excellent choice for unpredictable shoulder season conditions, wet environments, and those who are especially hard on their gear.
+Features like the zippered stash pocket, anti-snag zipper, and cushy interior seal this bag as one of our favorite alternatives.

 However, this bag is not for ultralight backpackers or folks looking for the lightest and most compact gear.
-Its relatively bulky design and heavier weight compared to down sleeping bags might not appeal to minimalists and folks who want the most streamlined gear when they’re on trail.
+Its relatively bulky design and heavier weight compared to down sleeping bags might not appeal to minimalists and folks who want the most streamlined gear when they’re on the trail.

 What Other Backpacking Sleeping Bags Should You Consider?